Coin Curator Blog

 CAC Stickers Explained: Do They Add Value?

-That small green (or gold) bean on a PCGS/NGC slab is a CAC sticker — a second opinion that a coin is solid-to-premium for its grade.
+That small green (or gold) bean on a PCGS/NGC slab is a CAC sticker, a second opinion that a coin is solid-to-premium for its grade.
 What it means, the green-vs-gold difference, and when it’s worth paying for.

 Mar 1, 2026Read →

-Investment Analysis12 min read
+Market Context12 min read

 Bullion vs Numismatics: When to Buy Which